wmckeever/jquery-jeopardy/README.md

 Now, anytime a user gets a quetion right, add the score of that question (i.e.: $200) to the user's total score.
 One challenge here will be converting the string `"$200"` to the number `200`.

+#### 6. Gray Squares

+Make a square become gray and unclickable after being chosen.

 ## Stretch goals

-* Make a square become grey and unclickable after being chosen.
+* Make it so the user cannot click on another question until a guess is made for their currently clicked question.

 * Instead getting a random question everytime a button is pressed, populate the game with the questions from a single past Jeopardy game.
 To do this, randomly choose a valid 'show number' (see `jeopardy.json` data) and use all the questions with that show number.
 As part of this, display a category (found in the data) over each column of $ amounts.

-* Expanding on the previous two stretch goals, make the game fully refreshable.
-Grayed out squares should stay grayed out on refresh and the same questions and categories that were chosen for the game should persist on refresh as well.
-You'll probably want to add a reset button as part of these changes.